 I know everybody and their mother has posted their "offseason plan" these last few weeks….here’s my take:

 It’s been the talk of the sports media for the last week but what the Seattle Seahawks did last Sunday cannot be overstated.
 They completely shut down (with the added benefit of a few fortunate breaks) the GREATEST OFFENSE IN THE HISTORY OF THE NATIONAL FOOTBALL LEAGUE.
-This offense also happened to be led by, in my opinion, the GREATEST QUARTERACK OF ALL TIME.
+This offense also happened to be led by, in my opinion, the GREATEST QUARTERBACK OF ALL TIME.
 What does this prove?
 When an unstoppable force meets and immovable object, the immovable object doesn’t budge.

 Now, how did the immovable object accomplish such a paradoxical task?
 Amongst other things, (like a few incredibly valuable guys still on their rookie deals – including the most valuable contract in the NFL: Russell Wilson) the Seattle front office has been stellar at drafting defensive studs.
 And it seems John Schneider and Pete Carroll have a certain kind of stud in mind: Bigger, Faster, Stronger.
 Since 2010, Seattle has landed guys like Earl Thomas and Bruce Irvin in the first round, Bobby Wagner in the second, Walter Thurmond and KJ Wright in the fourth, KAM CHANCELLOR AND DICKY SHERMAN IN THE FIFTH, and finally Byron Maxwell and Super Bowl MVP Malcolm Smith in the sixth and seventh rounds respectively.
 Phew, that’s quite a list.
 If you weren’t counting, that is nine defensive contributors (including a few all-pro level guys) in the span of three drafts.
 Super Bowl winning caliber work.

 All right, enough about Seattle’s defensive depth chart.
 What can other teams – specifically the 2014 Minnesota Vikings – learn from this model?
 In all, Seattle drafted 19 defensive players (out of a total of 28 picks) from 2010 to 2012.
 Only three of those picks were from the first three rounds (Earl Thomas, Bruce Irvin, Bobby Wagner).
-The fact that they were able to hit three home runs – or, at least, two home runs and a solid double that you could try to stretch into a triple and eventually be thrown out on – with their early defensive picks allowed Seattle to target a high quantity of high potential guys in the later rounds.
+The fact that they were able to hit three home runs – or, at least, two home runs and a solid double that you could try to stretch into a triple and eventually be thrown out on – with their early defensive picks allowed Seattle to target a big quantity of high potential guys in the later rounds.
 These last few years have been a perfect template on assembling a hugely dominant (and incredibly young!) defense in a very short amount of time.
 All while have a third round QB run the show…

-In all honesty, while I think Russell "Off-brand" Wilson is and will be a great QB for years to come, there is no doubt his team could have won the Super Bowl without him.
+While I think Russell "Off-brand" Wilson is and will be a great QB for years to come, there is no doubt his team could have won the Super Bowl without him.
 If he was replaced with an average-to-mediocre QB like, let’s say, Mike Glennon, I think they are still the Super Bowl champs.
 EASILY.
 I would even go so far as to say that if you swapped out the entire Seahawks offense for the Jacksonville Jaguars entire squad they would still have been major playoff contenders and may have had a shot to win the Super Bowl.
 In theory, the Jaguars’ offensive (pun?) average of 15.4 points per game would have been enough to outscore the opposition given that Seattle’s D allowed a league-low 14.4 ppg.
 My point?
 If you have one of the best defenses of the decade, the offense really doesn’t matter.
 (Just ask Trent Dilfer and Rex Grossman).

 So, what does this all mean for the Vikings in relation to the 2014 draft?
-First, I think there is no question the SHOULD NOT take a QB with the eighth overall pick unless his last name is Bridgewater or Manziel.
+First, I think there is no question they SHOULD NOT take a QB with the eighth overall pick unless his last name is Bridgewater or Manziel.
 It is simply not worth the risk given the safer options that would be on the board on the defensive side.
 After all, we were all just shown that even if you have the greatest offense to ever step on the field, it is not enough to overcome a dominant, physically imposing defense.

 The defensive players that could be worth taking would be: